Miele Triflex HX1 vs. Dyson V15 Detect

 It’s much better on hard floors because of the soft roller attachment.
 And on carpets with higher airflow and better brush roll design.

-Miele was decent but only excels on carpeted surfaces since it only has a standard brush roll.
+Miele was decent but excels only on carpeted surfaces, as it has only a standard brush roll.

 Which Option is Better on Hard Floors?